autobib/nucleo-picker/README.md

 - Robust rendering:
   - Full Unicode handling with [Unicode text segmentation](https://crates.io/crates/unicode-segmentation) and [Unicode width](https://crates.io/crates/unicode-width).
   - Match highlighting with automatic scroll-through.
-  - Correctly render multi-line or overflowed items.
+  - Correctly render multi-line or overflowed items, with standard and reversed item order.
   - Responsive interface with batched keyboard input.
 - Ergonomic API:
   - Fully concurrent lock- and wait-free streaming of input items.
   - Generic `Picker` for any type `T` which is `Send + Sync + 'static`.
   - Customizable rendering of crate-local and foreign types with the `Render` trait.
+- Fully configurable event system:
+  - Easily customizable keybindings.
+  - Run the picker concurrently with a your application using a flexible `Event` system supporting standard picker operations, along with more complex features such as *interactive restarting*.
+  - Flexible error propagation generics so your application errors can interface cleanly with the picker.

 ## Example
 Implement a heavily simplified `fzf` clone in 25 lines of code.